kevinsullivan/cs-dm/notes/_build/html/_sources/06-dafny-abstractions.rst.txt

 Set Theory
 -----------

-Polymorphic finite and infinite set types. set<T> and iset<T>.
+Polymorphic finite and infinite set types: set<T> and iset<T>.
 T must support equality.
+Values of these types are immutable.

 .. code-block:: dafny